-- Make sure your high school guidance office submits to us your transcript as well as a Common Application School Report and/or Common Application Counselor Recommendation.
+- Make sure your high school guidance office submits to us your transcript as well as a Common Application School Report and Common Application Counselor Recommendation.

 - Additional recommendations, including a Common Application Teacher Evaluation, are optional.

 - Students wishing to submit test scores from either the American College Testing Program (ACT) or the College Board (SAT I) can have their results sent directly to John Carroll from the testing agencies, our university code for the ACT is 3282 and for the SAT is 1342.

 Early Action (non-restrictive) and Priority Scholarship Consideration deadline; decisions released by the third week of December.

 Application deadline for all Mission-Based Scholarship Programs.
 A separate application is required for each of the four programs.